 ”Whilst Miller had a difficult three months to September 30, we are confident that it will live up to our long term expectations and will deliver synergies for the group in excess of the initial estimate of $50-million in year three,” said Chief Executive Graham Mackay in a results statement.

 SABMiller is a major brewer in emerging markets such as Africa, eastern Europe and China and its earnings in weak currencies suffer on conversion into US dollars.
+The Miller deal was set to address this problem, but it means taking on Budweiser-brewer Anheuser-Busch in its own backyard.

 The South African rand has been relatively stable throughout the reporting period, though it is still some 25% down on the prior year against the US dollar.

-The group has been in expansion mode since moving its headquarters and main share listing to London in March 1999, expanding in the Czech Republic, China, Honduras and then the United States, while selling off non-beer interests in South Africa—its former base.
+The group has been in expansion mode since moving its headquarters and main share listing to London in March 1999, expanding in the Czech Republic, China, Honduras and then the United States, while selling off non-beer interests in South Africa — its former base.

 ”We continue to explore opportunities across a wide front as the world brewing industry shows evidence of further consolidation,” Mackay added in the statement.